FengYusheng/es-client/README.md

 ## Description
 This code only produces the query DSL and save the query language in the file `query.json`.
-There are many hard codes in the source file and I just treat the unit test as a `main` function.
+I treat the unit test as a `main` function for now, as there are many hard codes in the source file.